anvilproject/acr-harmonized-data-model/anvil/docs/has_sample.md

 # Slot: has_sample

-Which samples were collected or processed for this participant?
+Which samples were collected or processed for this Subject?

 URI: [anvil:has_sample](https://anvilproject.org/acr-harmonized-data-model/has_sample)